 (6) A person asked under subsection (3) or ordered under subsection (5) to give a report or information to the chief executive officer is not liable, civilly, criminally, or under an administrative process, for doing so.

-[Section 38 amended by No. 17 of 2016 s.
+[Section 38 amended: No. 17 of 2016 s.
 34.]

 39. Copies of report to DPP and subject